 In September 2003, California signed into law Senate Bill 700 (SB 700) which amended the air pollution control requirements in the California Health and Safety Code, in particular Section 42301.16, to include regulatory requirements for agriculture sources.
-In order to comply with the requirements of SB700, Staff is developing two new rules for the Board to consider.
-New Rule 215 establishes an agricultural permit system which requires agricultural stationary sources with actual emissions equal to or exceeding one-half of any applicable emissions threshold for a major stationary source to obtain an agricultural permit.
+In order to comply with the requirements of SB700, Staff recommended and the Board adopted two new rules at the August 24, 2006 Board meeting.
+Rule 215, AGRICULTURAL PERMIT REQUIREMENTS AND NEW AGRICULTURAL PERMIT REVIEW, established an agricultural permit system which requires agricultural stationary sources with actual emissions equal to or exceeding one-half of any applicable emissions threshold for a major stationary source to obtain an agricultural permit.
 It also requires agricultural sources subject to Rule 496, LARGE CONFINED ANIMAL FACILITIES and boilers/process heaters located at agricultural sources that are subject to Rule 411, NOX FROM BOILERS, PROCESS HEATERS AND STEAM GENERATORS that are applying for a low fuel usage exemption to obtain a permit.
+Rule 496 established mitigation requirements for Large Confined Animal facilities.

 Rule 310 establishes a fee schedule that will apply to the new agricultural permits to cost recover administering the permit program.
 The fees are the same as the existing fees for non-agricultural sources with some differences: 1) combination of similar equipment types into one permit rather than individual permits per piece of equipment; 2) a specific fee category for confined animal facilities; 3) a fee for confined animal facilities emission mitigation plan updates; and 4) a public notification fee when a public notification is required by Rule 215 or Rule 496.